egeeamu/voskhod/README.md

 The assembly is done and you can explore the results with any database browser as DB Browser for SQLite (http://sqlitebrowser.org/).
 It is usually a better idea to merge fastq files from multiples sources rather than merging the inferred transcriptomes as you get more coverage during the analyses.
 This although means you loose track of the source during the process.
 Merging transcriptomes in a single database allows identifying the transcript source.

-For expression analysis, we postumate that your reference transcriptome(s) is/are obtained and correctly formatted in a sqlite database.
+For expression analysis, we postulate that your reference transcriptome(s) is/are obtained and correctly formatted in a sqlite database.

-9. Clean & merge all your R1/R2 for expression :
+Clean & merge all your R1/R2 for expression :
 The inputs files must be in "./raw_input/expression", the result will be in "./cleaned_input/expression/" Caution, the names must countain "_R1_"/"_R2_"